 - Who should not be vaccinated with the Pfizer vaccine?

-- Can I have the Pfizer vaccine if I am pregnant or breastfeeding?
+- Can I have the Pfizer vaccine if I am breastfeeding?

 - Is there a risk of blood clots with bleeding with the Pfizer vaccine?

-The Pfizer vaccine is a vaccine for preventing the coronavirus disease COVID-19, which is caused by SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2).
-The Pfizer vaccine is available to people 12 years of age and older based on a staged rollout plan.
-Read more about the rollout plan.
+The Pfizer vaccine is a highly effective vaccine at preventing you getting the coronavirus disease COVID-19, which is caused by SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2).

 The Pfizer vaccine works by preparing your body to defend itself against COVID-19.
 The Pfizer vaccine does not contain the virus itself and cannot cause COVID-19.